koor-tech/kbase/docs/support/koor-getting-started.md

 ---
-title: "Getting Started with KSD"
+title: "Getting Started with Koor"
 ---

-Thank you for trying Koor Storage Distribution.
+Thank you for trying the Koor Data Control Center.

 Koor allows you to attach Ceph storage to Kubenetes clusters.
 Koor makes it easier to deploy and manage storage for use in Kubernetes.
 On bare metal or virtual machines, in your own data center or one of the many cloud providers, the Koor Storage Distribution (KSD) has all that tools you need.
 Configure any type of storage solution.
 Koor supports Block, Filesystem and S3-compatible Object Storage at one place.

 ## Requirements

 ## Kubernetes Prerequisites

 Though KSD can be installed on any existing Kubernetes cluster.
 We support Koor can be installed on any existing Kubernetes cluster